Try these sustainable stocking stuffers and green gifts made by companies that are environmentally conscious and give the gift of green!

 There is no reason that lotion needs to come in giant plastic containers when sustainable bars are just as good.
 (Not to mention easier to travel with!)

 I’ve tried a lot of lotion bars, and back when I was testing them all out, my favorite solution was the Moon Valley Organics Herbal lotion bar.

 Price: The Moon Valley Organics Herbal lotion bar sells for $15.99 on Amazon or $11.99 from the sustainable online marketplace EarthHero.

 You can check out all of the different sustainable lotion solutions that I’ve tried in the below post, which also includes a recipe card and video for making your own sustainable lotion bars (which make a great sustainable gift when placed in a small mason jar and tied with a bit of twine.)

 I first got the idea for sustainable stocking stuffers when my mom gifted one of her reusable produce bags to a woman in the grocery line.
 I was a little embarrassed at first, but then that woman lit up like a Christmas tree at the unexpected green gift from a stranger.

-These eco-friendly produce bags are easily tucked into reusable grocery totes so they are available for fruit, vegetables, or bulk food items.
+These reusable produce bags are easily tucked into your grocery totes so they are available for fruit, vegetables, or bulk food items.
 Much better than the single-use plastic bags offered in the produce aisle.

-Give these sustainable stocking stuffers and green gifts a try and maybe Santa will reward us all this year for being so nice to the Earth!
+Give these sustainable stocking stuffers and green gifts a try and maybe Santa will reward us all this year for being nicer to the earth.